Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Ergomagnetosphere

 There are two sources of angular momentum for the clutch.
 The magnetic flux threading the horizon will interface with that threading the disc and is a likely site of instability.
 In addition, the governor mechanism can operate within the ergosphere and the boundary condition ${\cal I}=0$ allows to solve for the current, $I$, there.
 Associated with this current will be a loss of angular momentum away from the disc at a rate of ${\dot{\mathbb J}}=I/2\pi$ per unit magnetic flux.
 If $\aleph$ is small then there will be little, outward transport of angular momentum to the disc and the equilibrium value of $\Omega$ beyond the disc will be small.

 Conversely, if $\aleph$ is large, then the outward flow of angular momentum beyond the ergosphere can be competitive with that contributed to the jet, cf. Eq.~(\ref{eq:jcon}) with $\dot M=0$.
 The power transmitted to the disc will then be a fraction $\sim5\aleph\Omega_{\rm em}/\Omega_{\rm H}$ of the source power, with 5 being a strongly model-dependent numerical factor.
 The key point is that the further out is the disc, the less power will be transferred to it.
-However, for $\varpi_{\rm em}\sim 5$, as we have supposed.
-On the basis of simple models, we estimate that a fraction $\sim0.1$ of the total jet power can be transferred to the disk under these conditions

 An important consequence of having an electromagnetic clutch is that there must be dissipation associated with differential rotation, cf. Eq.~(\ref{eq:diss}).
-As the torque within the torque is associated with local electromagnetic interchange instabilities, it is reasonable to suppose that the energy created is carried off in F and A modes.
-Some fraction of this power may appear as $\gamma$-rays which might be observed.
-However, most of it can be carried off in the jet and beamed away from us.
+As the torque is associated with local electromagnetic interchange instabilities, it is reasonable to suppose that much of the energy liberated is carried off in F and A modes.
+We defer further discussion of the clutch mechanism to Paper II.